athenakan/codingitforward.github.io/README.md

 ```
 gem install bundler
-bundle config build.nokogiri --use-system-libraries
 bundle install
 ```

 If you get an error with a gem called `nokogiri`, [try this guide](http://stackoverflow.com/questions/19643153/error-to-install-nokogiri-on-osx-10-9-maverick).
+And if you get an error with GitHub token permissions, [try this guide](http://mycyberuniverse.com/web/fixing-jekyll-github-metadata-warning.html).